Contents

 Verdict: if your stack is $5,000+ and you place at least 10 active orders on Binance per month, $9.99/month is clearly worth it (less than a dollar per order, much less than a single fat-finger loss).
 If you're a $500 monthly DCA user, the free Auto-Invest tool is enough — you don't need AI Pro.

-6. Who we tell to skip this #
+6. Who should skip this #

 7. Recommended workflow #